ShrirangL/STAG/README.md

 - Operates as a networked server allowing multiplayer sessions.
 - Fully adheres to academic constraints, including **no lambdas, arrays, ArrayLists, ternary operators, string concatenation, or unqualified method calls**.

-> 🔒 **All code in this repository is written solely by me, without AI assistance or collaboration, and follows all academic integrity guidelines.**

 ---

 ## 🚀 Features